willj-dev/willj-dev.github.io/content/pages/millennial-utopia/utopian-capital.rst

 What if I already have my own access to housing, health insurance, or any other MU service?
 ============================================================================================

-That\'s great!
+That's great!
 Our basic living standards are rather high compared to those that prevail under capitalism, so congratulations on being successful (or lucky)!

 Entirely at your option, you may give us the responsibility for managing the payment of your rent, provision and payment of utilities, or any other service that we provide, in exchange for higher member fees that we negotiate together.
 In most cases, this should not directly affect your finances.
 For instance, we may agree that you pay us exactly the same amount of rent that you normally pay, and in return we just take care of getting it to your landlord.

 The reason this works is because we use our member fees to make responsible investments which have a stable rate of return.
-By taking responsibility for managing members\' usual expenses, we make more cash available for those investments.
+By taking responsibility for managing members' usual expenses, we make more cash available for those investments.
 The profits from those investments provide additional support for our services and allow us to increase the number of members we can support.

 Of course, many people are not able to afford even their current expenses, through no fault of their own, because of random chance (like where they were born) or because they are one of the many victims of an abusive and exploitative capitalist system.
 Our financial strategy is designed to at least guarantee that our current members will have equal access to our services regardless of their personal circumstances.
 Unfortunately, even an uncommonly successful investment strategy will probably take generations until it grows to the point that we can responsibly support our services for everyone who wants them.
 Thus, when we are negotiating member fees with a prospective member, we will invite them (entirely at their option) to pay fees in excess of what they might reasonably expect us to pay on their behalf.
 This will never have any bearing on access to services, but it is profoundly appreciated because it proves that more privileged members are nonetheless willing to volunteer more of their own money in support of equal rights for every person.
 They may receive, at most, a financially negligible token of our thanks for their commitment to our mission.